ustcwhy/ustcwhy.github.io/_pages/about.md

   - /about.html
 ---

-I am Hongyu Wang (王鸿钰 in Chinese), a fourth-year Ph.D candidate at Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS) under the supervision of Professor [Xilin Chen](http://vipl.ict.ac.cn/people/_xlchen/).
-I received my B.Eng. degree from Department of Computer Science and Technology, University of Science and Technology of China (USTC).
-I was advised by Professor [Chao Qian](http://www.lamda.nju.edu.cn/qianc/) at USTC.
-I was a research intern under the supervision of Dr. [Furu Wei](https://thegenerality.com/) and [Shuming Ma](https://scholar.google.com/citations?user=J44tjDMAAAAJ) at General Artificial Intelligence group (GenAI), MSR-Asia from Aug.
-2021 to June 2025.
+**Hongyu Wang** is a Ph.D. candidate (expected to graduate in July 2027) at the Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), and the University of Chinese Academy of Sciences (UCAS), advised by Professor [Xilin Chen](http://vipl.ict.ac.cn/people/_xlchen/).
+His research interests include LLM pre-training, efficient foundation models, and scalable neural network architectures.
+He received his B.Eng. in Computer Science and Technology from the University of Science and Technology of China (USTC) in 2022.
+From August 2021 to June 2025, he was a Research Intern with the General Artificial Intelligence Group at Microsoft Research Asia, where he worked under the supervision of Dr. [Furu Wei](https://thegenerality.com/) and [Shuming Ma](https://scholar.google.com/citations?user=J44tjDMAAAAJ).

-王鸿钰，中国科学院计算技术研究所和中国科学院大学2022级博士生（预计2027年7月毕业），导师为陈熙霖教授。研究方向为大模型预训练、高效可扩展的大模型架构设计。2022年于中国科学技术大学计算机科学与技术学院获得学士学位。曾于2021年8月至2025年6月在微软亚洲研究院通用人工智能组参与研究实习，指导老师为马树铭研究员和韦福如研究员。博士期间在国际顶级AI期刊和会议TPAMI、JMLR、ICML等发表多篇一作论文，谷歌学术引用累计1477次，单篇引用最高859次。研究成果DeepNet和Magneto首次将Transformer扩展至1000层以上，被GLM-130B、MiniMax-Text-01、EVA-ViT系列等开源模型采用，开源代码已获3.1K Star。研究成果BitNet系列首次提出了1-bit大语言模型架构及预训练方法，大幅度降低了大模型的推理成本，被TechCrunch、VentureBeat、Forbes、机器之心等国内外科技媒体广泛报道,受到社区广泛关注。研究成果BitNet 2B4T作为首个原生支持1.58-bit权重的LLM，在HuggingFace开源首月下载量超过12万，其推理框架bitnet.cpp在GitHub已获3.9万Star，并进入Microsoft 2025财年第三季度财报电话会议. 研究成果BitVLA进一步提出了轻量的1.58-bit ViT后训练量化方案，构建了首个全1.58-bit的VLM和VLA模型，获奇绩算力计划100万人民币算力资助。
+His research has been published in leading AI venues, including TPAMI, JMLR, and ICML.
+His publications have received more than 1,470 citations on Google Scholar, with his most cited paper receiving over 850 citations.
+He is the lead author of **DeepNet** and **Magneto**, the first methods to successfully scale Transformer models beyond 1,000 layers.
+These techniques have been adopted by several prominent open-source foundation models, including GLM-130B, MiniMax-Text-01, and the EVA-ViT series.
+The open-source implementations have accumulated more than 3.1k GitHub stars.

+He also led the **BitNet** project, which introduced the first 1-bit large language model architecture and pre-training methodology, significantly reducing LLM inference costs.
+The work has received extensive coverage from international and Chinese technology media, including *TechCrunch*, *VentureBeat*, *Forbes*, and has attracted broad attention from both academia and industry.
+His **BitNet 2B4T** model is the first large language model with native 1.58-bit weights.
+It surpassed 120,000 downloads on HuggingFace within its first month of release, while its inference engine, **bitnet.cpp**, has received more than 39,700 GitHub stars and was featured during Microsoft's FY2025 Q3 earnings conference call.
+More recently, he proposed **BitVLA**, a lightweight 1.58-bit post-training quantization method for ViTs, enabling the first fully 1.58-bit VLM and VLA model.
+This work was awarded RMB 1 million in computing resources through the MiraclePlus Computing Grant Program.

 *I have great interest on the following topics*:
 1. *Scale efficiently!
 Efficient architecture for the large-scale foundation models*
 2. *Multimodal reasoning, robotics*

 Contact: why0711@mail.ustc.edu.cn

+<span style="color:red;"><strong>I’m currently open to full-time opportunities starting in Summer 2027.
+If you believe my background could be a good fit for your team, I’d be glad to talk.</strong></span>

 ## News:
 - **[06/2025]** [<b>BitNet</b>](https://jmlr.org/papers/v26/24-2050.html) is accepted as the regular paper by JMLR 2025!